 State-of-the-art array spectrophotometers measuring spectral UV radiation are potential candidates for new types of instruments to monitor the ozone layer (Egli et al., 2016).
-These instruments benefit from being less mechanically complex as

-- 50 no moving parts are required for spectral measurements.
-Due to strong ozone absorption between 300 nm and 350 nm, TOC can be retrieved from spectral direct sun measurements in the UV band (Huber et al. 1995).
+These instruments benefit from being less mechanically complex as no moving parts are required for spectral measurements.
+Due to strong ozone absorption between 300 and 350 nm, TOC can be retrieved from spectral direct-sun measurements in the UV band (Huber et al., 1995).
 The same spectral range is used for TOC retrieval from Brewers and Dobsons (Kerr et al., 1988).
-However, the advantage of array spectroradiometers is that a spectrum is measured at wavelength step increments <0.2 nm instead of at only a few wavelengths as per the Brewer (5 wavelengths) or the Dobsons (single and double pair observations).
-Measurements obtained at multiple wavelengths with a - 55 narrow spectral step we will refer here to as "full spectrum" in order to distinguish from the four or five wavelengths approach of the Dobsons and Brewers.
+However, the advantage of array spectroradiometers is that a spectrum is measured at wavelength step increments < 0.2 nm instead of at only a few wavelengths as per the Brewer (five wavelengths) or the Dobsons (single and double pair observations).
+Measurements obtained at multiple wavelengths with a narrow spectral step we will refer here to as "full spectrum" in order to distinguish from the four- or five-wavelength approach of the Dobsons and Brewers.
 One may assume that this additional spectral information from the full spectrum increases the reliability of TOC retrieval.
-The general specifications for spectral global solar UV measurements in the TOC relevant band are stated in several guideline-publications (e.g.: (Seckmeyer et al., 2010; Seckmeyer et al., 2001).
-The performance of global UV measurements of different commercially available array-spectroradiometers have been tested at the intercomparison - 60 presented in Egli et al., 2016.
-The results of the global UV intercomparison in Egli et al. 2016 showed that the tested instruments suffered significantly from straylight.
-In particular at high solar zenith angles, the UV radiation at short wavelengths between 300 nm and around 315 nm are significantly biased, while the spectral measurements at longer wavelength are well reproduced.
-At low SZA, only a few well characterized and calibrated devices provided acceptable deviation in solar irradiance in the range of 5% to the reference. - First instruments using the full spectrum of array spectroradiometer for TOC retrieval are Pandora (Herman et al., 2015) and Phaeton (Gkertsi et al., 2018).
-The Pandora system retrieves TOC by spectral fitting of the attenuated spectrum in the wavelength band between 305 nm and 330 nm.
-Herman et al. (2017) reported an averaged difference of $2.1 \pm 3.2\%$ for TOC with a relative drift of 0.2% per year of the Pandora system No. 34 compared to the NOAA Dobson No. 061 in Boulder Colorado based on a three years intercomparison.
-For the comparison, both instruments have been corrected for the impact of - 70 stratospheric temperature using their standard ozone absorption cross section.
-The Dobson was not corrected for straylight.
-However, AD-pair direct sun Dobson observations were used in comparisons with Pandora within the acceptable range of air masses that would minimize the impact of straylight.
-Additionally, a correction has been implemented for the Pandora system addressing the effect of straylight.
+The general specifications for spectral global solar UV measurements in the TOC-relevant band are stated in several guideline publications (e.g. Seckmeyer et al., 2010, 2001).
+The performance of global UV measurements of different commercially available array spectroradiometers has been tested at the intercomparison presented in Egli et al. (2016).
+The results of the global UV intercomparison in Egli et al. (2016) showed that the tested instruments suffered significantly from stray light.
+In particular at high solar zenith angles (SZAs), the UV radiation at short wavelengths between 300 and around 315 nm are significantly biased, while the spectral measurements at longer wavelength are well reproduced.
+At low SZAs, only a few well-characterized and well-calibrated devices provided acceptable deviation in solar irradiance in the range of 5 % to the reference.

+The first instruments using the full spectrum of array spectroradiometer for TOC retrieval are Pandora (Herman et al., 2015) and Phaeton (Gkertsi et al., 2018).
+The Pandora system retrieves TOC by spectral fitting of the attenuated spectrum in the wavelength band between 305 and 330 nm.
+Herman et al. (2017) reported an averaged difference of $2.1 \pm 3.2$ % for TOC with a relative drift of $0.2 \% \text{ yr}^{-1}$ for Pandora system no. 34 compared to NOAA Dobson no. 061 in Boulder, Colorado, based on a 3-year intercomparison.
+For the comparison, both instruments were corrected for the impact of stratospheric temperature using their standard ozone absorption cross section.
+The Dobson was not corrected for stray light.
+However, AD-pair direct-sun Dobson observations (detailed explanation of the various observation methods in Komhyr, 1980, and Evans, 2008) were used in comparisons with Pandora within the acceptable range of air masses that would minimize the impact of stray light.
+Additionally, a correction has been implemented for the Pandora system addressing the effect of stray light.

-The Phaeton instrument is a DOAS/MAXDOAS system using the wavelength band between 315 nm and 337 nm.
-The 75 instrument was characterized for straylight with a tuneable laser and a straylight correction was applied.
-The two-years comparison with a single monochromator Brewer spectrophotometer revealed an average bias of $1.85 \pm 1.86\%$ for TOC using the Paur and Bass (1985) cross-section at constant temperature of 228K.
-When including the daily variability of the stratospheric temperature the differences are reduced to $0.94 \pm 1.26\%$.
+The Phaeton instrument is a DOAS/MAXDOAS system using the wavelength band between 315 and 337 nm.
+The instrument was characterized for stray light with a tune-able laser, and a stray-light correction was applied.
+The 2-year comparison with a single-monochromator Brewer spectrophotometer revealed an average bias of $1.85 \pm 1.86$ % for TOC using the Paur and Bass (1985) cross section at constant temperature of 228 K. When including the daily variability of the stratospheric temperature, the differences are reduced to $0.94 \pm 1.26$ %.